serikov1/AdvancedCpp/secondLesson/README.md

 So, I wrote simple [tests](https://github.com/serikov1/AdvancedCpp/blob/main/secondLesson/tests/devmem.cpp) which checked correctness these operators.
-But I don't know do I need write other test for checking that Iterator really Random Access?
+But I don't know do I need write other test for checking that Iterator perfect for using?